The Kitefin Shark Is The World's Largest-Known Luminous Vertebrate

 “We have something like 540 shark species in the ocean [and] there are 57 of them able to produce light — so more than 10% of the sharks,” Jérôme Mallefet, a marine biologist at the Catholic University of Louvain in Belgium and lead author of a new study, published in the journal Frontiers in Marine Science on February 26, 2021, told Mongabay.
 “But do people know they are able to produce light?
 No, not much.”

-The kitefin shark's hitherto unknown talent was discovered in January 2020, during a month-long expedition conducted by New Zealand researchers to document the population of white-fleshed fish, called Hoki, in the waters off the country's East Coast.
+The kitefin shark's hitherto unknown talent was discovered in January 2020, during a month-long expedition conducted by New Zealand researchers.
+They were documenting the population of a white-fleshed fish, called Hoki, in the waters off the country's East Coast.
 Each time the scientists drew up fish from depths as far down as 2,600 feet, Dr. Mallefet and his team — who had joined the annual survey to conduct their own research — would quickly scan the net for sharks.
 Since sharks have no swim bladders and can survive the drastic pressure change, they were able to transfer a few live specimens into tanks situated inside a dark, cold room for observation.

 In addition to kitefin sharks, the scientists also examined blackbelly lanternsharks and southern lanternsharks - whose ability to light up has been previously documented.
 Once the shark's bioluminescence had been captured on camera, the scientists euthanized the fish and dissected skin samples to examine their illuminating organs.